Course

 8. Global gambling expansion and its impact on Canadian gambling policies

-9. The future of such gambling activities as: bingo, casinos, Video Lottery Terminals, and Internet gambling
+9. The future of such gambling activities as bingo, casinos, Video Lottery Terminals, modern sports betting and Internet-based gambling

 10. Community perceptions of the costs/benefits of gambling